Live migration with fall-forward TECH PREVIEW

 Usage for target_db_schema

-An example invocation of the command is as follows:
+An example invocation of the command with required arguments is as follows:

 # Replace the argument values with those applicable for your migration.